WikiToLearn/mw-ocg-latexer/README.md

 In older versions of Ubuntu, the Rachana font was provided by the `ttf-indic-fonts-core` or `ttf-malayalam-fonts` package, instead of `fonts-smc`.

+In older versions of Ubuntu, the Nazli font was provided by the `ttf-farsiweb` package instead of `fonts-farsiweb`.

 In Ubuntu 12.04, the `lmodern` package must also be installed manually.